Don Q, Son of Zorro: Plot

-Don Diego de la Vega (Zorro)'s son, Cesar (Douglas Fairbanks), is in Spain finishing his education.
-While Cesar is showing off to friends his remarkable prowess with the whip, he accidentally clips off the feather shako on the hat of Don Sebastian (Donald Crisp) of the Palace Guard.
+Don Diego de la Vega (Zorro)'s son, Cesar, is in Spain finishing his education.
+While Cesar is showing off to friends his remarkable prowess with the whip, he accidentally clips off the feather shako on the hat of Don Sebastian of the Palace Guard.
 Although Cesar apologizes immediately, Sebastian is unforgiving.
 Their duel is interrupted by a runaway bull.
 Trapped on the ground with his sword belt tangled in his boot, certain to be gored by the bull, Sebastian is saved at the last minute by Cesar.
 This further infuriates him.
-The action is observed by Queen Isabella (Stella De Lanti) and her guest, Austrian Archduke Paul (Warner Oland); she requests Cesar's company immediately.
-Another friend of Cesar, Don Fabrique Borusta (Jean Hersholt), offers to bring him to Her Majesty.
+The action is observed by Queen Isabella and her guest, Austrian Archduke Paul; she requests Cesar's company immediately.
+Another friend of Cesar, Don Fabrique Borusta, offers to bring him to Her Majesty.

-Meanwhile, Cesar encounters Dolores (Mary Astor), daughter of his father's old friend, General de Muro (Jack McDonald), as she poses for a sculptor.
+Meanwhile, Cesar encounters Dolores, daughter of his father's old friend, General de Muro, as she poses for a sculptor.
 It is love at first sight.
 But Sebastian, who comes from a poor family, has set his sights on Dolores and her family's wealth, and is determined to win her.
 Later, the Archduke invites Cesar to paint the town, with Sebastian as their "duenna."
 In a local tavern the Archduke offends the patrons, all seeming ruffians, by flirting with the dancer.
 Sebastian contrives his and the Duke's escape, but locks Cesar in the tavern to defend himself against the cutthroats.
 In the carriage that takes them away from what he is sure will be Cesar's death, Sebastian declares he has a meeting with Dolores.
 The Archduke invites himself along.
 While Sebastian asks the General for his daughter's hand, the Archduke sees Dolores serenaded by Cesar, who escaped (easily) and even acquired a guitar as a souvenir.
 Seeing the reactions of the young couple, the Archduke knows Cesar has won Dolores's heart.